Ankit212585/Basic_to_advance_javaScript/Readme.md

 <!-- ----------------------------------------------------- -->

 Q-11 what is Event object in javaScript ?

 Ans:- Whenever any event is triggered the browser automatically creates an event object and passes its as an argument to the event handler function.
 The event object contains various properties and methods that provide information about the event such as the type of event the element that triggered the event etc.

 <!-- ----------------------------------------------------- -->

 Q-12 What is Event Delegation in JavaScript ?

-Ans:- Event deligation in javaScript is a technique where you attach a single event handler to a parent element ot handle events on its child elements.
+Ans:- Event deligation in javaScript is a technique where you attach a single event handler to a parent element or handle events on its child elements.

 <!-- ----------------------------------------------------- -->

 Q-13 How can you stop event propagation or event bubbling in javaScript ?

 Ans:- Evnet bubbling can be stopped by calling stopPropagation() method on event.

 <!-- ----------------------------------------------------- -->

 Q-14 What is the purpose of the event.preventDefault() method in javaScript ?

 Ans:- The event.preventDefault() method is used to prevent the default behaviour of an event and the link click will be prevented

 <!-- ----------------------------------------------------- -->

 Q-15 What is the use of this keyword in the context of event handling in javaScript ?

 Ans:- this keyword refers to the element that the event handler is attached to.

 <!-- ----------------------------------------------------- -->

 Q-16 How to remove an event handler from an element in javaScript ?

 Ans:- removeEventListner() method is used to remove revent handler from element.